jordles/Per-Scholas-SBA-316/readme.md

 * I could definitely improve my code layout better, I know its messy and not DRY.
 * Input fields and scrollbar could match the theme color.
+* My regex is causing weird issues, but does not affect the overall application and its purpose.

 ## Attributions